SkylineCommunications/dataminer-docs/connector-help/connector_help/CPI_HPA_SNMP.md

 ## DataMiner Connectivity Framework

-The **1.0.0.x** driver range of the CPI HPA SNMP protocol supports the usage of DCF and can only be used on a **DMA with 8.5.7** as the minimum version.
+The **1.0.0.x** connector range of the CPI HPA SNMP protocol supports the usage of DCF and can only be used on a **DMA with 8.5.7** as the minimum version.

 DCF can also be implemented through the DataMiner DCF user interface and through DataMiner third-party connectors (for instance a manager).